 Strong relationships are for everyone.
 Whether you have a 60+ hour work week, are juggling a million and one things, or your mind is running that much that you don’t remember if you’ve had a shower or not; a healthy strong relationship is for you and it is not out of reach!
 Actually, it is very much in reach.

 How do I build relationships this new Year?

-By now you have a fairly good grasp of what a healthy and strong relationship is, what it looks like and why they are so important.
-Now it is time for the little nuggets of gold that will transform your life.
+Now you have a fairly good grasp of what a healthy and strong relationship is, what it looks like and why they are so important, it is time for the little nuggets of gold that will transform your life.

-Whether you are starting with an existing relationship or looking to build a new relationship from scratch these little nuggets of gold will take any relationship from dust bunnies and cotton webs to relationship goals!
+Whether you are starting with an existing relationship or looking to build a new one, these little nuggets will take any relationship from dust bunnies and cobwebs to relationship goals!